jdittrich/userNeedResearchBook/text/allURBook.md

 This text teaches you how to find potential users and how to find out about their activities, motivations and problems.
 I demonstrate how to analyze the gathered data in a way that makes it usable and useful for your design process.

 To have knowledge about the »how« and »why« of the user’s work allows you to create innovative products that meet the users’ needs.
 As well, you can utilize this knowledge to improve existing products.

-I will teach methods for user needs research in a way that is descriptive and allows quick application of the learned methods by using tools that are readily available to you.
+The user needs research methods in this book are taught in a descriptive way and by using tools that are readily available to you.
+This allows quick application of the learned methods.
+I hope you can imagine yourself applying the described methods when reading
-I give examples to demonstrate the use of methods in practice.
-I hope you can imagine yourself applying the described methods when reading – and I want to avoid teaching something that seems like mere theory to you.

-Don’t get me wrong (especially if you are a seasoned researcher for user needs or a professional in some other social science field).
-It is not that I think theory is superfluous and should be avoided by practitioners.
-I just want to empower beginners by providing a start in the field which is hands-on and leads to visible results.

 # Introduction